RichardPoroszlay/Odd-One-Out/README.md

 ## Use cases

 The software does not handle user profiles.
 There is no authentication, and there are no user roles.
 As soon as the program starts, the user appears as a player.
 In this capacity, they have access to all of the program's game modes.
 They have unlimited attempts, and they can restart the game as many times as they want.
 However, there are no admin privileges, and users cannot modify the software's properties.

+## Model of required business processes

+The Odd One Out game is a versatile and valuable educational tool that promotes critical thinking, creativity, and cognitive skills while also making learning enjoyable.
+It can be employed in various contexts to engage participants, reinforce learning, and foster a deeper understanding of concepts and relationships.
+Whether in a classroom, a team-building session, or a family gathering, this game has enduring appeal and usefulness.